solatis/mcp-gopls/README.md

 This MCP server helps AI assistants to:

-- Use LSP to analyze Go code
+- Use LSP to analyze Go code with minimal context usage
-- Navigate to definitions and find references
+- Navigate to definitions and find references instantly
-- Check code diagnostics
+- Check code diagnostics without running builds
-- Get hover information for symbols
-- Get completion suggestions

 ## Architecture